benjaminweiss46/Programming_Experiance/README.md

 # Programming_Experiance
-All programming, software development and projects I have made or been a part of since 2013 This repository will be complete shortly.
+All programming, software development and projects I have made or been a part of since 2013.
+This list is not at all comprehensive but will continue to update until I have included all project that haven't been lost on old harddrives.
 <br>
 <b>Parallel Computing</b>
 <br>